kids encyclopedia robot

 Sponsorship

 The shirts remained long without a major sponsor, which would obviously affect the economy.
 When IFE harrowed in Division 1 South in the early 1990s, Olle Blomqvist CEO of Ellos went in with large sums of money and saved the association by becoming the major sponsor.
 This was not necessarily because he is particularly interested in football, but because he knew the importance Elfsborg had to Borås and Sjuhärad.
-Ellos became such a strong sponsor that people jokingly began to Christen the team "Ellos" due to its presence on their shirts.
+Ellos became such a prominent sponsor that people jokingly began to Christen the team "Ellos" due to its presence on their shirts.
 In 2010, a survey showed that Elfsborg was second best team in Allsvenskan to acquire sponsorship money and to establish and maintain contact with their sponsor.
 The same year, Elfsborg broke a record in local sponsorships around Sjuhärad when its sponsor money increased from 28 to 33 million SEK.

 It was not until recently that they signed a contract with major sportbrands.
 Elfsborg have significantly signed a contract with Umbro up to this date to use their collection of both soccer shoes and clothes.
 So strong was Umbro's sponsorship, that a section of Borås Arena became "umbrocorner".
 In earlier years, teams always sewed their own shirts, but with a contract from a major label, new shirts get released into the market each year– which is an economical advantage.